Enquiries: Text, voice, and video communications

 Make sure you identify yourself in a way which enables me to know which email correspondence matches which Skype call.

-Make sure you know how to open the messaging window and that you know how to accept files sent via Skype etc.
+Make sure you know how to open the text messaging window and that you know how to accept files sent via Skype etc.